Edith van Dijk: Biography

 After her Channel-adventure Van Dijk attempted to qualify for the 2004 Summer Olympics in Athens.
 In spite of her training efforts she did not manage to qualify; she was not fast enough for even the longest distance of pool swimming, the 800 meters freestyle.

 In 2005, she decided to end her long and impressive career.
 She closed it in style: at the world championships of 2005 in Montreal she won the bronze in the 5 kilometers, and gold on both the 10 and 25 kilometers, thereby annoying her everlasting rival from Germany with whom she fought a number of duels, Britta Kamrau.
 The last race of Holland's most praised marathon swimmer was in December 2005 at the Dutch Short Course Championships (25 meter pool) in Amsterdam.

 At the end of 2005, the leading American magazine Swimming World names her long-distance swimmer of the year.

 On 22 December 2005 she was elected Sport female of the year 2005.
 The jury composed of Dutch top athletes chose her instead of judoka Edith Bosch (World and European Champion in 2005) and rower Marit van Eupen (World champion in 2005).

-Edith also played a role in the 2006 Argentinian Movie Agua where she plays herself in a documentary about swimmers, doing an interview about her life as a swimmer.
+Edith also played a role in the 2006 Argentinian film Agua where she plays herself in a documentary about swimmers, doing an interview about her life as a swimmer.

 In August 2007, she announced her comeback, in order to try to win an Olympic medal at the 2008 Summer Olympics.
 In Beijing, open water swimming featured on the Olympic program for the first time.
 Despite winning a silver medal in the 25 km at the 2008 world championships three months before the Olympics, she finished only 14th in the Olympic 10 km.